josterpi/josterpi.github.io/_carols/lo-how-a-rose.md

 How Christ, the Lord of Glory
 Was born on earth this night.
 To Bethlehem they sped
-And in the manger they found Him,
+And in the manger found Him,
 As angels heralds said.

 4. This Flower, whose fragrance tender